raohmaru/CFC/o8g/Documents/CFC-Rules.md

 ## The Abilities
 Some characters may have an special effect (called *Ability*), which is represented by an ability type (symbols <span class="ab ab-instant">▲</span>, <span class="ab ab-trigger">■</span> or <span class="ab ab-auto">●</span>) followed with the ability name at the beginning of the rule text.

 Every type of ability tells in which moment of the game the ability can be activated.

-Once activated its effect applies immediately.
+Once an ability is activated, its effect applies immediately, and it apply only once.

 ### <span class="ab ab-instant">▲</span> Ability
 A <span class="ab ab-instant">▲</span> ability is activated when that character enters the ring.